IdentityServer/IdentityServer4/docs/endpoints/authorize.rst

 (URL encoding removed, and line breaks added for readability)

 ..
-Note:: You can use the ´IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ client library to programmatically authorize requests .NET code.
+Note:: You can use the `IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ client library to programmatically create authorize requests .NET code.
 For more information check the IdentityModel `docs <https://identitymodel.readthedocs.io/en/latest/client/authorize.html>`_.